West Chester station (West Chester Railroad)

-West Chester station, formerly Market Street Station, is a train station in West Chester, Pennsylvania.
-Located at Market Street, it currently serves as a stop on the West Chester Railroad heritage railroad.
+The West Chester station, formerly the Market Street Station, is an American train station that is located on Market Street in West Chester, Pennsylvania.
+It currently serves as a stop on the West Chester Railroad heritage railroad.
 The location was previously used as a stop on the Pennsylvania Railroad's (PRR) West Chester Branch, and later became a part of SEPTA's R3 West Chester Line.